William “Bill” Byers, 80, of Kansas City, MO peacefully passed away Thursday, November 7th, 2019 surrounded by family.

 A visitation will be held from 10-11 AM, service 11 AM, on Tuesday, November 12, at Longview Funeral Home and Cemetery, 12700 SE Raytown Rd, Kansas City, MO 64149.
 In lieu of flowers, memorial contributions may be made to the Alzheimer’s Association Heart of America Chapter, 3846 W. 75thStreet, Prairie Village, KS 66208.

-To send flowers to William "Bill" Byers' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" Byers, please visit our floral store.